-- 44.1 The Employer recognises the right of all Employees to join a Union, to access Union representation and to participate collectively in workplace issues. - 44.2 The Employer will ensure NSWNMA representatives are granted reasonable time during working hours to: - (a) Consult with employees and NSWNMA officials - (b) Represent the interests of NSWNMA members to the employer, and - (c) Participate in the affairs of the NSWNMA - 44.3 The Employer will recognise two (2) nominated NSW Nurses & Midwives' Association (NSWNMA) / Australian Nursing and Midwifery Federation NSW Branch (Union) Employee representative(s) upon written notification from the Union. - 44.4 The two (2) nominated NSWNMA/ANMF representative(s) will be released from work to attend NSWNMA/ANMF business in accordance with the following: - (a) up to a maximum of three (3) days per calendar year union representative training leave including attendance at NSWNMA/ANMF conferences, meetings and courses provided that:
+- 44.1 A 'workplace delegate', as defined by the FW Act and the Nurses Award, will derive their entitlements in accordance with the delegates' rights provision under the Nurses Award, except to the extent that the below provides for a more generous entitlement. - 44.2 The Employer recognises the right of all Employees to join a Union, to access Union representation and to participate collectively in workplace issues. - 44.3 The Employer will ensure NSWNMA representatives are granted reasonable time during working hours to: - (a) Consult with employees and NSWNMA officials - (b) Represent the interests of NSWNMA members to the employer, and - (c) Participate in the affairs of the NSWNMA

-- (i) at least four (4) weeks' notice is provided to the Employer; - (ii) the approval of leave must have regard to the operational requirements of the Employer; - (iii) the Union representative provides evidence of attendance to the Employer when requested; and - (iv) subject to operational requirements an Employer shall not unreasonably refuse such a request. - 44.5 A Union representative may access paid union representative leave or approved unpaid leave for the purpose of attending NSWNMA/ANMF training, meetings, conferences and courses as detailed in this clause.
+- 44.4 The Employer will recognise two (2) nominated NSW Nurses & Midwives' Association (NSWNMA) / Australian Nursing and Midwifery Federation NSW Branch (Union) Employee representative(s) upon written notification from the Union. - 44.5 The two (2) nominated NSWNMA/ANMF representative(s) will be released from work to attend NSWNMA/ANMF business in accordance with the following: - (a) up to a maximum of three (3) days per calendar year union representative training leave including attendance at NSWNMA/ANMF conferences, meetings and courses provided that: - (i) at least four (4) weeks' notice is provided to the Employer; - (ii) the approval of leave must have regard to the operational requirements of the Employer; - (iii) the Union representative provides evidence of attendance to the Employer when requested; and - (iv) subject to operational requirements an Employer shall not unreasonably refuse such a request. - 44.6 A Union representative may access paid union representative leave or approved unpaid leave for the purpose of attending NSWNMA/ANMF training, meetings, conferences and courses as detailed in this clause.